AnyLog-co/documentation/blockchain commands.md

 ## Copying policies representing the metadata to the local ledger
 The local representation of the blockchain file is updated continuously if the [blockchain synchronization](./background%20processes.md#blockchain-synchronizer) process is enabled.
-If the blockchain sync process is disabled and the local blockchain file is updated or copied from a different node, the command ***blockchain load metadata*** will force the node to use the updated local file.
+If the blockchain sync process is disabled, and the local blockchain file is updated or copied from a different node, the command ***blockchain load metadata*** will force the node to use the updated local file.
 For example, ***blockchain sync*** is not enabled, and a local file is copied from a member node as follows:
 <pre>